Skip to content

 HumanEdge Listed by qilin Ransomware Group

-On May 28, 2026, the ransomware group Qilin added HumanEdge to its public leak site, confirming that internal files had been exfiltrated from the staffing and recruitment firm during a ransomware attack.
+On May 28, 2026, the ransomware group Qilin added HumanEdge to its public leak site, claiming that internal files had been exfiltrated from the staffing and recruitment firm during a ransomware attack.

 Public reporting indicates the incident involves the theft of internal documents rather than a mass exposure of customer records.
 The exact number of people whose information appears in the stolen files remains unknown.
 Available reporting describes the data as internal files, with no further specifics released on the leak site at the time of publication.
 The listing carries the typical Qilin deadline pressure, although the precise cutoff has not been independently verified beyond the group’s own posting.